-In order to conserve bandwidth on the space link, some parameters associated with the Encapsulation Service Encapsulation Packet Protocol (EPP) are handled by management, rather than by inline communications protocol.
+In order to conserve bandwidth on the space link, some parameters associated with the Encapsulation Packet Protocol (EPP) are handled by management, rather than by inline communications protocol.
 The managed parameters are those which tend to be static for long periods of time, and whose change generally signifies a major reconfiguration of the service provider associated with a particular mission.
 Through the use of a management system, management conveys the required information to the service provider.

-The managed parameters used for the Encapsulation Service are listed in tables 5-1 and 5-2.
+The managed parameters are listed in table 5-1.
 These parameters are defined in an abstract sense, and are not intended to imply any particular implementation of a management system.

-Table 5-1: Managed Parameters for Encapsulation Service (Space-Packet UsedProtocol)
+Table 5-1: Managed Parameters for Encapsulation Packet Protocol)